What is distributed leadership? Definition, traits & best practice

 Easier to advance in a career

-Sharing responsibilities among many people gives team members a chance to show their skills and grow.
+Sharing responsibilities among many people gives team members a chance to showcase their skills and grow.
 Current leaders help new leaders by mentoring, training, and supporting them.
 Leadership is a skill anyone can learn, not just a job title.
 People in the company will believe any employee can become a strong leader.

 More focused on the market and the customer

 A distributed leadership style helps share knowledge with all employees, including those who work with customers.
 When these employees have quick access to information, they don’t have to wait for approval from senior leaders.
-This helps them give a better customer experience.
+This helps them provide a better customer experience.

 Shared knowledge also improves understanding of the industry and the company’s target market.
 This helps employees at all levels make better decisions, which leads to stronger performance and longer-term success for the company.